JithinKS97/insights/OriginOfIntelligence.md

 In short thinking and consciousness is an advanced form of this feature where the organism has created a model of the environment that it is in and it is aware of its existence in the model.

-Thinking is nothing but simulating various possibilities in which the environment could evolve and choosing the best possibility that enhances it's survival and reproduction chances.
+Thinking is nothing but simulating various possibilities in which the environment could evolve and choosing the best possibility that enhances its survival and reproduction chances.